microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 The `Forest`, `AnchorSet`, and `DeltaVisitor` abstractions do not feature the concept of detached tree.
 At this layer, we identify detached trees using a path that starts in a detached field.
 (The same kind of field as the one that contains the root of the document.)
-We may decide to force these abstractions to adopt the concept detached tree in the future if we see a benefit.
+We may decide to force these abstractions to adopt the concept of a detached tree in the future if we see a benefit.

 The current approach has the following consequences: